BurdetteLamar/RubyTest/examples/github_api/TesterTour.md

 The Tester Tour covers topics that are of interest to a tester who wants to develop and run tests for a REST API.

-This tester is distinguished from an infrastructure developer, who would want to develop infrastructure that supports testing a REST API.

 The tour shows how to use the example infrastructure to test a REST API.
 The target REST API may be seen at:

 - [GitHub REST API](https://developer.github.com/v3/)